Mia Khalifa: Religious and political views

 In 2015, Khalifa stated that she was no longer a practicing Catholic.

-She has a tattoo of the opening line of the National Anthem of Lebanon in Arabic and a tattoo of the Lebanese Forces Cross, which she said was to "show solidarity with [her] father's political views" following a 2012 bombing.
-She told Newsweek that critics have claimed that her tattoos were disgracing Lebanon.
+She has a tattoo of the opening line of the National Anthem of Lebanon in Arabic and another of the Lebanese Forces Cross, which she said was to "show solidarity with [her] father's political views" following a 2012 bombing in Beirut.
+She told Newsweek that critics have claimed that her tattoos disgrace Lebanon.

-Khalifa is an active Twitter user.
 In 2021, Khalifa criticized U.S. military aid to Israel and called Israel an "apartheid state", which sparked backlash online.

-During the October 7 attacks, Khalifa tweeted, "If you can look at the situation in Palestine and not be on the side of Palestinians, then you are on the wrong side of apartheid and history will show that in time."
-In another tweet, she wrote "Can someone please tell the freedom fighters in Palestine to flip their phones and film horizontal."
-She later said that her comments were not an endorsement of violence and that she intended to highlight the need for Palestinian freedom:

-I just want to make it clear that this statement in no way shape or form is enticing [the] spread of violence, I specifically said freedom fighters because that's what the Palestinian citizens are ... fighting for freedom every day.

-Following this, Playboy ended its podcasting deal with Khalifa, calling her comments "disgusting and reprehensible".
-Khalifa later tweeted: "I'd say supporting Palestine has lost me business opportunities, but I'm more angry at myself for not checking whether or not I was entering into business with Zionists.
-My bad."
+Following the Hamas-led attack on Israel on 7 October 2023, Khalifa voiced support for Palestine.
+In response to her comments, Playboy and an Amsterdam-based drug product company cancelled business partnerships with her.

 In popular culture

 In November 2016, an online petition called for Khalifa to be appointed by President-elect Donald Trump as the next United States Ambassador to Saudi Arabia.

 In 2018, the musical duo iLoveFriday released a diss track called "Mia Khalifa", in response to a fake tweet posted by a user impersonating Khalifa.
 The song became an internet meme after the "hit or miss" snippet gained popularity on the TikTok app.
 At the time, it was said to be one of the most well-known viral TikTok memes in the Western world, and had been used in over four million TikTok videos.

-At the 2021 CPI on the COVID-19 pandemic in Brazil, Senator Luis Carlos Heinze mentioned that a study published in The Lancet on the effectiveness of chloroquine as a COVID-19 treatment was carried out by a company whose sales manager was a pornographic film actress.
-In response, senator Randolfe Rodrigues jokingly proposed "summon[ing] Mia Khalifa".
+During a 2021 Brazilian parliamentary commission meeting related to the COVID-19 pandemic, Senator Luis Carlos Heinze mentioned that a study published in The Lancet on the effectiveness of chloroquine as a COVID-19 treatment was carried out by a company whose sales manager was a pornographic film actress.
+In response, Senator Randolfe Rodrigues jokingly proposed "summon[ing] Mia Khalifa".
 Khalifa then wrote on Twitter, "I'm not a doctor, so don't take medical advice from fake memes of me you found on WhatsApp."